Ybalrid/Annwvyn/README.md

     - OpenVR API client
         - openvr_api.dll

-If you have an Oculus Rift plugged in (or in Debug HMD mode), or a Vive with SteamVR open you can launch example/test.exe now
+If you have an Oculus Rift plugged in (or in Debug HMD mode), or a Vive with SteamVR open you can launch the example program via the HMD_launcher.bat scripts in the example directory. (using the one that correspond to your hardware)

 Using the engine